2dcl/2dcl/docs/RFC-1.md

  - `Add`: additive, the existing pixel is added to the new one.
  - `AlphaBlend`: the pixels are added using the alpha channel to reduce the opacity.
  - `Multiply`: bot pixels are multiplied.
- - `{ "color": { "src": "One", "dst": "One" }, "alpha": { "src": "One", "dst": "One" } }`: This is a custom blend state for advanced users.
+ - `{ "Custom" : { "color": { "src": "One", "dst": "One" }, "alpha": { "src": "One", "dst": "One" } } }`: This is a custom blend state for advanced users.
 You can use this to set custom blend factors.

  Options for custom blend factors:
   - Zero,